-The per capita income in Menasha in 2010 was $25,554, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
-This equates to an annual income of $102,216 for a family of four.
+The per capita income in Menasha in 2010 was $32,069, which is upper middle income relative to Wisconsin and the nation.
+This equates to an annual income of $128,276 for a family of four.
 However, Menasha contains both very wealthy and poor people as well.

+Menasha is a somewhat ethnically-diverse city.
 The people who call Menasha home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Menasha residents report their race to be White, followed by Asian.
-Important ancestries of people in Menasha include Polish, Irish, Dutch, and English.
+The greatest number of Menasha residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Menasha include German, Irish, Polish, Dutch, and English.

 The most common language spoken in Menasha is English.
-Other important languages spoken here include Miao/Hmong and Spanish.
+Other important languages spoken here include Polish and Spanish.